DCC-EX/dcc-ex.github.io/docs/exrail/exrail-command-reference.rst

 ``CALL( id )`` - Branch to a separate sequence
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Branch to a separate sequence, which will need to RETURN when complete.
+Branch to a separate sequence, which will need to `RETURN` when complete.
+The current sequence is paused until the called sequence has completed.

 *Parameters:* |BR|
 |_| > **id** - id for the sequence/route/automation to branch to